SafetyPrompts Logo

 Added to SafetyPrompts.com on 23.12.2023.

 40 prompts.
 Each prompt is an instruction.
 ControversialInstructions was created to evaluate LLM behaviour on controversial topics.
 The dataset language is English.
 Dataset entries are human-written: written by the authors.
-The dataset license is not specified.
+The dataset license is CC BY-NC 4.0.

 Other notes: